joanafanana/joanafanana/README.md

 👋 Hey there!, i see you stumbled on my page 👀 .
 My name is Joan, i'm an experienced DevOps engineer with a knack for solving complex problems and optimizing workflows.
 Let's automate, orchestrate , and innovate together for a brighter future in tech!

-👩‍🎓 I am a graduate with a Bachelor's degree in information systems technologies.
+👩‍🎓 I am a graduate with a Bachelor's degree in Information Systems Technologies.
 Over time i have gained experience in cloud computing, container technologies , automation and infractrusctureas code.
 I am on a mission to expand my knowledge of implementing continuous integration/continous deployment pipelines and optimizing system performance.

 <p>🌱I’m currently learning :</p>
 <ul>
       <li>👾Bash shell scripting</li>
-      <li>🤖exploring different concepts in the data engineering field</li>
+      <li>🤖Exploring different concepts in the data engineering field</li>
       </ul>

- <p>✨ outside of work:</p>
+ <p>✨ Outside of work:</p>
    <ul>
-      <li>🎵i like to write and record songs in my free time</li>
+      <li>🎵I like to write and record songs in my free time</li>
-      <li>🧘🏾‍♀️i also like to practice yoga for my flexibilty and meditation for my mind</li>
+      <li>🧘🏾‍♀️I also like to practice yoga for my flexibilty and meditation for my mind</li>
       </ul>

 😄 Pronouns: She/her